berkeley-scf/parallel-scf-2016/session1.md

 SCF's endpoint is named `UC Berkeley Statistics Department`.

-If you are transferring to/from your laptop, you'll need 1) Globus Connect Personal set up, 2) your machine established as an endpoint and 3) Globus Connect Pesonal actively running on your machine.
+If you are transferring to/from your laptop, you'll need

+- 1) Globus Connect Personal set up,
+- 2) your machine established as an endpoint and
+- 3) Globus Connect Personal actively running on your machine.
 At that point you can proceed as below.

 To transfer files, you open Globus at [globus.org](https://globus.org) and authenticate to the endpoints you want to transfer between.
 You can then start a transfer and it will proceed in the background, including restarting if interrupted.